Cesjimenezferrer/The-Complete-SQL-Bootcamp-Go-from-Zero-to-Hero/README.md

 # The Complete SQL Bootcamp Go from Zero to Hero
-## This course aim to teach me  to read and write complex queries to a database using one of the most in demand skills - PostgreSQL.
+## This course teaches you to read and write complex queries using one of the most in demand skills - PostgreSQL.
 These skills are also applicable to any other major SQL database, such as MySQL, Microsoft SQL Server, Amazon Redshift, Oracle, and much more.

 **Below are the exercises and what I learned from each:**